ton-community/tutorials/01-wallet/index.md

 The TON blockchain is [based](https://ton-blockchain.github.io/docs/ton.pdf) on the [TON coin](https://coinmarketcap.com/currencies/toncoin/) (previously labeled TonCoin).
 This cryptocurrency is used to pay for executing transactions (gas), much like ETH on the Ethereum blockchain.
 If you're participating in the TON ecosystem, most likely that you're already holding some TON and probably already have a wallet.

-In this step by step tutorial, we will create a new TON wallet using one of the wallet apps and then try to access it programatically.
+In this step by step tutorial, we will create a new TON wallet using one of the wallet apps and then try to access it programmatically.
 This can be useful for example if you're planning on deploying a smart contract through code or writing a bot that receives and sends TON.
 We'll also understand how wallets work on TON and become comfortable with using them.

 ## Mainnet or testnet